Welcome to Hertfordshire Walker

 * At this point you could continue heading S for refreshments at The Black Horse (620m).

-6: Here you turn left on North Mymms restricted byway 3 and head NNW for 180m until the track bends to the left.
-Continue along the track passing a small round building on your left.
+You will pass a small round building on your left.
 This used to be a wind-pump.
 The well in front of the pump used to serve the local farms and homes in Victorian times.

 The windpump and well on the west side of Love Lane, North Mymms Park - August 2018 Image by the North Mymms History Project released under Creative Commons BY-NC-SA 4.0